TroubleX22/Template-Makefile/README.md

  ```

 ### Modifying the MAKEFILE
-Here are the recomended ways to modify the MAKEFILE:\
+Here are the recomended ways to modify the MAKEFILE:
 + You can change the compiler(s) by changing the CC or CPPC macro.
 CC stands for C compiler, and CPPC stands for C Plus Plus Compiler.
+Keep in mind that you might have to change the arguments for the compiler as well.
++ To add libraries or other compiler commands, change the FLAGS and LIBRARIES macros.
+Example: `FLAGS := -Wall -E` and `LIBRARIES := -lxcb -lncurses`.
-+
++ Directory names.

+### Cleaning
+If you run the `make clean` rule, it will clear the obj/ directory of object files (.o and [.opp](#what-is-opp-file-extension)) and all files in bin/ .

+### What is .OPP and .BIN file extension
+**.OPP** is It is a file extension created to help the makefile know between C and C++ objects.
+I believe it is obsolete now, but I feel no desire to remove it.